Removal from the Habito and other lender panels: Why they do it and how to get reinstated

 • Breaches of Habito conveyancing panel Terms and Conditions

-• Recurring delays in registering security on behalf of Habito Delays or failure to register the Habito charge may result in referral to external lawyers of Habito to complete outstanding requirements.
+• Significant delays in registering a charge on behalf of Habito Delays or failure to register the Habito charge may result in referral to external lawyers of Habito to complete outstanding requirements.

-• Do any avenues remain open if my firm’s reinstatement panel application with Habito is refused?
+• Do any avenues remain open if our reinstatement panel submission with Habito is refused?

 • Is it the practice manager who is required to complete the reinstatement application to the Habito panel ?

-• Is there a cost to revert back onto the Habito conveyancing panel?
+• Is there a charge to be reinstated onto the Habito conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Habito panel reinstatement is to ensure that your firm is not removed off of the Habito conveyancing panel in the first place.